Lateralus138/bashconf/README.md

 # bashconf

-Create .bash_&lt;NAME> configuration files in the user's directory if they don't exist with some error/exit codes.
+Create .bash_&lt;NAME&gt; configuration files in the user's directory if they don't exist with some error/exit codes.

+## Under construction, coming soon!